CIS-566-Fall-2023/final-project/README.md

 ![](images/ms2/trippy_edges_rec.gif)

 ### Referring Dance Central Again - Trails & Swiggles
-One of the things I found really cool in Dance Central was the cool glowing trails they incorporated into the gameplay that followed the players hands:
+One of the things I found really cool in Dance Central was the cool glowing trails they incorporated into the gameplay that followed the players' hands:
 <table>
   <tr>
     <td><img width="300px" src="images/ms2/dc_ref1.jpg" /></td>